sftpgo/docs/docs/oidc.md

 SFTPGO_HTTPD__BINDINGS__0__OIDC__ROLE_FIELD="sftpgo_role"
 ```

-:information_source: In Keycloak, set the client's **Access Type** to `public` (or **Client authentication** to `Off` in newer versions).
-In Azure AD, register the application as a public client.
+The Identity Provider must identify the client as public too.
+In Keycloak, set the client's **Access Type** to `public` (or **Client authentication** to `Off` in newer versions).
+In Microsoft Entra ID the platform of the registered redirect URI decides it, see [public client without a client secret](#public-client-without-a-client-secret).
 Other providers have similar settings — consult your IdP documentation.

+:information_source: PKCE binds the authorization code to the login that started it, and the client secret identifies SFTPGo at the token endpoint.
+A public client registration applies to the whole application, so keep it narrow: one registered redirect URI, the one SFTPGo serves, and the flows that carry no redirect URI, device code among them, left disabled.
+The client ID travels in every authorization request, and with those two in place it stays usable for this login alone.

 ## Troubleshooting